learn-co-students/fewpjs-sending-data-with-fetch-onl01-seng-ft-050420/README.md

 ## Construct a POST Request Using `fetch()`

 Sending a POST request with `fetch()` is more complicated than what we've seen up to this point.
-It still takes a `String` representing the desintation URL as the first argument, as always.
+It still takes a `String` representing the destination URL as the first argument, as always.
 But as we will see below, `fetch()` can also take a JavaScript `Object` (`{}`) as the _second_ argument.
 This `Object` can be given certain [properties][p] with certain values in order to change `fetch()`'s